 InSight Magazine is a student-initiated and student-run, digital and print publication dedicated to addressing poverty issues in the local region.
 Its mission is to harness the power of media to educate and inspire change by highlighting creative and effective approaches to poverty alleviation.
 Through storytelling and community-building activities, InSight works to combine creative energy with social impact.

 InSight Magazine was initially only a small group of students with a vision to bring to light the deep pockets of poverty prevalent among even the wealthier communities of Orange County.
 With group effort and support from the Barnes and Noble College scholarship, InSight Magazine’s inaugural print issue was successfully released at its launch event in April of 2018.
 Visit www.insightmag.org/read to view the inaugural issue.

 About InSight Magazine:

 InSight Magazine is the first UCI student-led digital and print publication focused on making poverty visible and knowledge actionable.
 Incubated at the UCI Blum Center, their mission is to harness the power of media to educate, engage, and inspire change by exploring poverty and highlighting creative and effective approaches to poverty alleviation in Southern California.

-Helena Carlson is the editor-in-chief of InSight Magazine and a UC Irvine student studying literary journalism and software engineering.
+Helena Carlson is a UC Irvine student studying literary journalism.
 She hopes that in the years to come, InSight will continue to grow and engage its readers so that the issue of local poverty will have its place among Californian concerns.